 Hearing odd noises coming from your fire pit?
 Resist the temptation to turn up the music or simply ignore it.
-While issues like this are not uncommon – particularly with natural gas installations – it’s important to make safety a priority and immediately check into the problem.
+While issues like this are not uncommon – particularly with natural gas installations – it’s essential to make safety a priority and immediately check into the problem.
 A gas fire pit whistling sound is a common problem that is easy to fix.

 There are two probable causes of a whistling noise coming from your fire pit: the quality of the flex line feeding your burner or high gas pressure in the line.
 Here are our tips for checking and addressing each of these dilemmas.

 Typical flex lines feature ridges, and that coupled with a narrow diameter is likely to create a whistling sound.
 When installing the system, your gas technician should have: